Proof-theoretic dilator and intermediate pointclasses: Preliminaries

 In this section, we review preliminary knowledge necessary for this paper except for quasidendroids and $\sfbeta$-logic, which will appear in later sections separately.
 We also include a summary of Pohlers' work \cite{Pohlers2022Performance} to support arguments in the Introduction, although its technical details are unnecessary for our work.

 In this paper, we usually denote natural numbers in lowercase Latin letters and real numbers in uppercase Latin letters.
-However, lowercase Greek letters do not necessarily mean they are natural numbers; They could mean ordinals, finite sequents, or a real.
-Some lowercase Latin letters like $f$ and $g$ may mean functions and not natural numbers. $\forall^0$ and $\exists^0$ mean quantifications over natural numbers, and $\forall^1$ and $\exists^1$ mean those over real numbers.
+However, lowercase Greek letters do not necessarily mean they are natural numbers; They could mean ordinals, finite sequents, or reals.
+Some lowercase Latin letters, such as $f$ and $g$, may represent functions rather than natural numbers. $\forall^0$ and $\exists^0$ mean quantifications over natural numbers, and $\forall^1$ and $\exists^1$ mean those over real numbers.